University Counseling Centers: Pros and Cons to Consider

 HEADS UP

-- Most university counseling clinics are not open during periods when university students are on break.
+- Most university community counseling clinics are not open when university students are on break.
 Clinics that provide more than a semester’s worth of counseling will let clients resume seeing their counselor when their counselor returns from break.

 - It may be obvious that your student therapist is still learning.
-They may need to consult with their supervisor before giving you feedback on something they’re uncertain about.
+They may need to consult with their supervisor before giving you feedback on an issue they’re uncertain about.
 While you benefit from their supervisor’s expertise, there’s a time delay in getting it.
-This can mean you wait an extra session for feedback on particularly challenging issues.
+This can mean you wait an extra session for feedback or guidance.

-- Going to a therapy office located on a college campus can sometimes present logistical challenges.
-The building where you’re headed may or may not have good parking close by and there may be a lot of student activity going on around you on your way there.
+- Going to a therapy office located on a college campus can be a logistical challenge.
+The building where you’re headed may or may not have good parking nearby and there may be a lot of student activity going on around you on your way there.

 - Due to high demand, slots at university counseling clinics fill up quickly.
 It can be difficult to get into one and you may have to be put on a waiting list first.